Danielku15/SlickGrid-wiki/1-Mission-Statement.md

 As stated on his repo, and the home page here, MLeibman is too busy to maintain SlickGrid at present.

-This aims to be a viable alternative master repo while MLeibman is busy.
-It builds on the current state of the mleibman/SlickGrid master branch, keeping libraries up to date and applying small, safe patches and enhancements.

-These patches will head off some of the problems experienced by new adopters in the last year or so.
+Like all active users of SlickGrid, I have my own customisations which are probably not suitable for the average user.

+What is needed at the moment is a dedicated 'alternative master' where the main build is kept up to date and has core enhancements applied, but that does not turn into a personalised build.
 It's a very popular and widely forked project, so there are still a lot of Issues and Pull Requests coming in.
 However the quality of these varies wildly.

-In this page I'm trying to collect a series of carefully screened patches that can be applied to the base mleibman/SlickGrid master repo to do small, atomic bugfixes and enhancements.
-I and many others have created major forks of SlickGrid that will never be able to be merged back into the codebase.
-For us it is an advantage to have these small patches to keep us up to date.
-Hopefully for new users, the new repo will fix many of the small problems that are being flagged.

-To this end, I'm providing each GIT patch for download, plus maintaining the 6pac/SlickGrid master repo as a fork of mleibman/SlickGrid master with all the patches applied.
-Thus 6pac/SlickGrid should be an up-to-date, ready-to-download version of the latest SlickGrid master.
-Or, you can apply the individual patches to your own repo.
-Your choice.
+Moderation is necessary.

+The goals:
+- apply carefully screened bugfixes and enhancements to a fork of the base mleibman/SlickGrid master repo
+- keep the base SlickGrid build up date to reflect the latest dependencies
+- position this repo as an 'alternative master'
+- maintain a patch list of the commits to allow forked SlickGrid repos to apply the changes piecemeal where possible